Salmon Dinner Recipe for Dogs

 Why You'll Love This Recipe

-Share Ingredients: We eat rice often too, so we cook rice, and use some for John John and we eat some as well.
-The canned salmon makes it easy and I use about one-third of the can per meal for John John.
+- Share Ingredients: We eat rice often too, so we cook rice, and use some for John John and we eat some as well.
+Using canned salmon makes it easy and I use about one-third of the can per meal for John John.
 And then I load it up with veggies.
 These veggies are all raw, so you can easily chop up whatever amount you need per meal.
 You can also enjoy the veggies so they don't go bad!

 Looking for my tee shirt?
 Shop the Pugs & Cookies Tee Shirt.